-You will now be soldering the seven large pads on the bottom of the GPS module to the PC board.
-You will see that there are seven large pads with holes in the middle, these are aligned with the square pads on the GPS module.
-What you are going to be doing is to flow solder down those holes onto the pads, so that they are bonded to the board.
+You will now be soldering the large square pads on the bottom of the GPS module to the PC board.
+You will see that there are two channels with the pads inside them, what you are going to be doing is to flow solder down those channels onto the pads, so that they are bonded to the board.
 Please read this procedure carefully BEFORE you start soldering, it is important that you do not overheat the pads on the GPS module.